Rainbow-Dreamer/Ideal-Piano/README.md

 Other notes:

-1. It seems that some people fails to download directly from github, so I also upload a copy to the cloud, you can download directly from (no registration needed) https://www.jianguoyun.com/p/DUbKo0UQhPG0CBjHwbID
+1. It seems that some people fails to download directly from github, so I also upload a copy to the cloud, you can download directly from [here](https://www.jianguoyun.com/p/DUbKo0UQhPG0CBjHwbID)
 2. Since my software is in English, I made a Chinese patch package, which includes: the buttons of the interface, the names of the chord types displayed, the single note and intervals, the interface for selecting midi files and each setting item, the programs for changing the settings.
-The download link of the Chinese patch installation package: https://www.jianguoyun.com/p/DabhR74QhPG0CBi3vrID
+The download link of the Chinese patch installation package is [here](https://www.jianguoyun.com/p/DabhR74QhPG0CBi3vrID)
 3. The various setting parameters of this software can be modified using `tools/change_settings.exe` or directly in `config.py`, save and then open the software to see the changes.

 If you encounter any problems, please add my qq number 2180502841 to talk to me or send emails to 2180502841@qq.com, thank you for your support!